marc2332/freya/book/src/guides/testing.md

 ## Dynamic components

-For dynamic components we will need to poll the event loop with the `wait_for_update` function.
+If the component has logic that might execute asynchronously, you will need to wait for the component to update using the `wait_for_update` function before asserting the result.

+Here, the component has a state that is `false` by default, but, once mounted it will update the state to `true`.

 ```rust
 #[tokio::test]